nwg-piotr/nwg-shell/index.md

 ![nwg-shell-header.png](https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell/nwg-shell-header_new2.png)

 The project is intended for users of all skill levels.
-Beginners will find four ready-made and immediately working desktop configurations to choose from.
+Beginners will find four ready-made and immediately working desktop styles to choose from.
 Advanced users will get a set of tools to build their own GTK-based user interface.

 > We discourage from editing .dotfiles manually.
 There's a GUI for that.
 The configuration files are in json format, which does not forgive mistakes.